 What is Trust Administration?

 Trust administration is the management of a trust estate and the eventual transfer of the property held in trust to the beneficiaries set forth in the trust agreement.
-Most trusts are used as a vehicle to escape the probate administration, and avoid the time-consuming process of distributing assets through the probate court.
+Most trusts are used as a vehicle to escape the probate administration and avoid the time-consuming process of distributing assets through the probate court.

 In 1928, Justice Benjamin Cardozo explained "a trustee is held to something stricter than the morals of the marketplace.
 Not honesty alone, but the punctilio of an honor the most sensitive, is then standard of behavior."
 In layman's terms, the trustee must be loyal to the beneficiaries, and has a duty to act solely, in the interest of the beneficiaries.
-The trustee cannot have any self-interest in the trust assets, and cannot profit in any way shape or form from being a trustees, except in the payment of reasonable trustee's fees.
-For instance, if Bill Gates was named trustee to Steve Job's Trust, Bill could use trust funds to invest in Microsoft stock, no matter how safe an investment it might be.Duty not to Delegate:
+The trustee cannot have any self-interest in the trust assets and cannot profit in any way shape or form from being a trustee, except in the payment of reasonable trustee's fees.
+For instance, if Bill Gates was named trustee to Steve Job's Trust, Bill could not use trust funds to invest in Microsoft stock, no matter how safe an investment it might be.Duty not to Delegate

 The trustee has a duty not to delegate acts he or she could reasonably be required to perform.
-For instance, imagine the Trustee is a professional stock broker.
+For instance, imagine the trustee is a professional stock broker.
 Instead of investigating stock to invest trust funds, he blindly follows the suggestion of a co-worker to invest in an up-and-coming stock.
-Instead of researching the history of the stock and the company it represented, the Trustee invests in the stocks purely on recommendation.
+Instead of researching the history of the stock and the company it represented, the trustee invests in the stocks purely on recommendation.
 Because the trustee did not properly investigate the stock, although he had the ability and knowledge to determine if the stock was a sound investment, the trustee breached his duty not to delegate.